gvwilson/sdxpy/src/archive/index.md

 [% inc file="backup_oop.py" keep="create" %]

-Why go to this trouble?
-First,
-it makes life easier when we want to write archivers that behave the same way but work differently.
+Doing this makes life easier when we want to write archivers that behave the same way but work differently.
 For example,
-we could create an archiver that [%g file_compression "compresses" %] files as it archives them by deriving a new class from `ArchiveLocal` and changing only its `_copy_files` method.
+we could create an archiver that [%g file_compression "compresses" %] the files it archives by deriving a new class from `ArchiveLocal` and writing a new `_copy_files` method.

-Second,
+More importantly,
-other code can use an archiver *without knowing exactly what it's doing*.
+other code can use an archiver *without knowing what it's doing*.
 For example,
 the function `analyze_and_save` reads some data, analyzes it, saves the results, and then create an archive of those results.
-It doesn't know,
-and doesn't need to know,
-whether the archive is compressing files, whether those files are being saved locally or remotely, or anything else:
+It doesn't know whether the archive is compressing files or whether they're being saved locally or remotely.

 [% inc file="backup_oop.py" keep="use" %]

-This example highlights one of the great strengths of [%i "object-oriented programming" %].
+This example highlights one of the strengths of [%i "object-oriented programming" %]: it allows old code to use new code without any changes.
-It's easy to write programs in which new code uses old code;
-provided classes and objects are carefully designed, they allow old code to use new code without being changed.
+{: .continue}

 ## Summary {: #archive-summary}